Ottawa business design: Professionalism for government and tech

 Design Elements that Enhance Conversion

-Prominent Call-to-Action Buttons: Ensure that buttons are visually distinct and placed strategically where users are likely to click (e.g., above the fold).
+Prominent Call-to-Action Buttons: Ensure that buttons are visually distinct and placed strategically where users are likely to click (e.g., Above the Fold).

 Social Proof: Integrate testimonials or case studies prominently on landing pages to establish credibility, especially relevant for government projects.